 Buy a rock testing kit that includes common tools for testing and identifying rocks along with a few samples to practice.

 Or simply make your own rock testing kit with items you have at home.
-The most difficult item to source is a streak plate – it’s just a piece of unglazed porcelain tile that can be found at a home improvement store.
+The most difficult item to source is a streak plate.
+But it’s just a piece of unglazed porcelain tile that can be found at a home improvement store.

 Make Your Own Rock Testing Kit